-The high-revving inline-six engines produces a maximum output of 425 hp and a peak torque of 406 lb-ft.
-These improvements comes from the evenly and broadly spread power rotation ranges of 5,500 rpm to 7,300 rpm for horse power, and 1800 rpm to 5,500 rpm for torque.
-These numbers are an eye-popping 40 percent increase from the previous model, even more impressive is, it also improves fuel consumption and emission reduction by 25 percent.
-Thanks to new engine improvements, cars are capable of accelerating from 0-62 mph in all of 4.3 seconds, 4.1 seconds with standard six-speed manual and 3.9 seconds with the optional DCT gearbox.
+The high-revving inline-six engines produce a maximum output of 425 hp and a peak torque of 406 lb-ft.
+These improvements come from the evenly and broadly spread power rotation ranges of 5,500 rpm to 7,300 rpm for horsepower, and 1800 rpm to 5,500 rpm for torque.
+These numbers are an eye-popping 40 percent increase from the previous model, even more, impressively, it also improves fuel consumption and emission reduction by 25 percent.
+Thanks to new engine improvements, cars are capable of accelerating from 0-62 mph in all of 4.3 seconds, 4.1 seconds with the standard six-speed manual and 3.9 seconds with the optional DCT gearbox.
 Both cars are capable of reaching top speeds of 155 mph in standard trim and 174mph with optional M Driver’s Package.

-New inline engines also comes with 22 lbs less weight.
+New inline engines also come with 22 lbs less weight.
 Overall, cars are 176 lbs lighter than the now old model.
-By using carbon-fibre-reinforced plastic (CFRP) and aluminium for chassis and body components, BMW managed to decrease the weight of the cars.
+By using carbon-fibre-reinforced plastic (CFRP) and aluminum for chassis and body components, BMW managed to decrease the weight of the cars.
 Roofs of both cars are made from carbon-fiber, though it’s a first for the sedan.
-Some of the features of the new cars includes a new air cooling concept, the electric power steering with three driving modes and dynamic stability control (DSC).
+Some of the features of the new cars include a new air cooling concept, the electric power steering with three driving modes and dynamic stability control (DSC).

 Both M3 and M4 are built on the same foundation as the 3-Series and 4-Series.
-Out of the box cars get the standard trim 18-inch lightweight aluminium wheels that can be upgraded to 19-inch wheels.
-Both machines boasts powerful compound brakes, but can be upgraded to pricey BMW M carbon ceramic brakes.
+Out of the box, cars get the standard trim 18-inch lightweight aluminum wheels that can be upgraded to 19-inch wheels.
+Both machines boast powerful compound brakes but can be upgraded to pricey BMW M carbon ceramic brakes.
 The front apron and the wide air intakes are designed to add downforce and component cooling at the front.

 M-branded interiors feature ergonomic leather sports bucket seats that are standard.
-Also come as standard are the M Sport leather multifunction steering wheel and BMW Individual roof liner in Anthracite.
-Backseats made from lightweight composite material can be folded in a 60:40 split.
-The M logo, chrome trim and color contrast stitching gives the cabin a racing ambience.
+Also, come as standards are the M Sport leather multifunction steering wheel and BMW Individual roof liner in Anthracite.
+Backseats made from the lightweight composite material can be folded in a 60:40 split.
+The M logo, chrome trim, and color contrast stitching give the cabin a racing ambiance.

-The debut of the cars are set for next month at the Detroit Auto Show.
+The debut of the cars is set for next month at the Detroit Auto Show.
 They will go on sale early summer as 2015 models.